Temple Japan: Semester/Academic Year

 Language of instruction

 Except for courses in Japanese language, all instruction is in English.
-Program participants with no previous Japanese language instruction are expected to enroll in beginning Japanese during their first semester in Tokyo.
+Program participants with no previous Japanese language instruction are encouraged to enroll in beginning Japanese during their first semester in Tokyo.

 The Temple Japan campus is located near the Showa Women's University campus in the Setagaya area of Tokyo.